-The GPU and TCAM designs feature similar technology nodes.
-Even under the assumptions favoring TCAM, the TCAM-based naive implementation consumes 3 orders of magnitude more energy than the GPU-based. {\em The remarkable energy difference renders a direct adaption of non-volatile TCAM-based search infeasible.} This difference stems from the gap in the size of the search spaces.
-While the TCAM-based design considers the entire search space to cover all possible alignments, the GPU-based design first prunes the search space to eliminate infeasible alignments, which in turn leads to orders of magnitude less number of (search) operations. \arch\ adopts a similar pruning strategy while deploying non-volatile TCAM arrays to enable even more energy-efficient search. \vshrink{0.2}
+The GPU and TCAM designs feature similar technology nodes, however, even by favoring TCAM, the TCAM-based naive implementation consumes approx. 3 orders of magnitude more energy than the GPU-based.
+This difference stems from the gap in the size of the search spaces.
+While the TCAM-based design considers the entire search space to cover all possible alignments, the GPU-based design first prunes the search space to eliminate infeasible alignments, which in turn leads to orders of magnitude less number of (search) operations. \arch, while deploying non-volatile TCAM arrays, adopts a similar pruning strategy to enable more energy-efficient search.